 The history of the Place des Prêcheurs as a gathering place includes a darker past as the site for public executions in the early 1600’s.
 The methods were often gruesome, ranging from your run-of-the-mill hangings to the condemned being burned alive, decapitated, having limbs severed, and even being tied to a wheel to break their joints until death.
-Restoration of the Église de la Madeleine resumed a few years ago and was then extended outward to return the large place from an aging parking lot to a pedestrian-only activity zone (sans executions hopefully).
-The entire area was cordoned off by fencing as the crews excavated the grounds in preparation for the construction of the stonework.
-It’s one of three places that were renovated, with work completed in 2019.
+A lot has changed since then, of course.
+Restoration of the Église de la Madeleine resumed a few years ago, and work was then extended outward to convert the large common area from an aging parking lot to a pedestrian-only activity zone (sans executions hopefully).
+It’s one of three adjoining places that were renovated, with work completed in 2019.

 If you’re interested in a walking tour, take the first step by visiting my GET STARTED page and fill out the pre-tour questionnaire.
 There’s absolutely no obligation to completing this form.
 It’s simply a way for me to gather some initial information about your next vacation in Aix-en-Provence.